 - Primer for Friday Bid Meeting: Read Context for Bid go no-go decision

 Standardized headers are particularly useful for teams.
 They create a common language and mutually understood expectations the first time.

 Action Required COB: This means you need this email to be read and responded to before close of business.
 Anything in this category must be dealt with before the end of the standard working day (e.g., 5:00pm or whatever the end-of-day is for you).
 These are often actions that require you to do something with the response the same day.
 Receivers shouldn’t walk out the door until these are done.
 (So, use this header sparingly.)

 Action Required EOD: This means the email contains something that is important to the next day’s work.
 While EOD stands for end of day, and would therefore mean 11:59pm, I interpret this one as before start-of-day tomorrow.
 If the sender starts working at 8:00am, it needs to be in their inbox at 7:59am.

 Action Required Date: For anything other than COB or EOD, use a specific time or date to give your audience clarity about when you need a response.

 Primer for x: This means the email contains information that needs to be read before another event.
 It means that there isn’t an email response required, but it will be an important primer for something you’re doing.

 FYI: This means the email is of low urgency and can be filed and read later, if needed.
 When this is accompanied by a good subject line, it facilitates search and retrieval if and when the information becomes important.

 What comes after a great subject line?
 Check out Dr. Davey’s article to learn more.

-University of Colorado Boulder Ombuds Office
+By Elizabeth Hill, Associate Director, University of Colorado Boulder Ombuds Office